wp-plugins/editorial-calendar/readme.txt

 = What languages does the calendar support? =

-The calendar is available in English, French, and Croatian.
+The calendar is available in English, French, Czechoslovakian, and Croatian.

 = Can I add new languages? =

 Yes please!
 We are looking for translators.
 It only takes about 20 minutes.
 If you're interested please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

+= What users can us the calendar? =

+The editorial calendar appears differently based on your permissions.
+Administrators and Editors can use every feature available in the calendar.
+Authors can use the calendar to edit and move their own posts, but other people's posts are read-only.
+Contributors and Subscribers can't see the calendar.

 = Can I use the editorial calendar with pages? =

 Right now the calendar only supports posts.
 We're considering adding pages.
 If you would like to see support for pages let us know.

+= Does the calendar support group blogs? =

+If your blog has multiple authors the calendar will work just fine.
+We are currently working on new features to add for multi-author blogs.
+If you have any ideas please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

 = Will my readers be able to tell I'm using the editorial calendar? =